milnus/resplat-github-workshop/slides/github_slides.md

 1. Locally by running `git init`
 2. Online on Github

-## Basic summary of git commands
+## Basic summary of Git commands

 - `git clone`: Clone a repository into a new directory
 - `git status`: Show the working tree status
-- `git log`: Show commit logs
-- `git diff`: Show changes between commits
+- `git add`: Stage changes for the commit
-- `git pull`: Fetch from and integrate with another repository or a local branch
 - `git commit`: Record changes to the repository
-- `git add`: Stage changes for the commit
 - `git push`: Update remote refs along with associated objects

+## Basic Summary  of Git Commands

+- `git pull`: Fetch from and integrate with another repository or a local branch
+- `git diff`: Show changes between commits
+- `git log`: Show commit logs
 - Cheat Sheet attached

 ## Git Workflow